Discovering the reach of a gene mutation.

 This research is an important step toward understanding gene/brain-behavior connections, so that better targeted treatment can be created.

-We’re currently recruiting individuals who carry the FMR1 premutation, as well as individuals with fragile X syndrome who have previously participated in our research studies.
+We’re currently recruiting individuals who carry the FMR1 premutation, as well as individuals with fragile X syndrome.
+We are also recruiting individuals without fragile X syndrome.

 Participation involves completing different language tasks, solving puzzles, and completing noninvasive measures of brain activity.